Plum Island Animal Disease Center

 Plum Island Animal Disease Center (PIADC) is a United States federal research facility dedicated to the study of foreign animal diseases of livestock.
-It is part of the Department of Homeland Security Directorate for Science and Technology, and operates as a partnership with the U.S. Department of Agriculture.
-The facility's director is Dr. Larry Barrett.
+It is a national laboratory of the Department of Homeland Security (DHS) Directorate for Science and Technology (S&T), and operates as a partnership with the U.S. Department of Agriculture (USDA).
+The facility's director is Larry Barrett.

-Since 1954, the center has been tasked with protecting America's livestock from animal diseases.
-During the Cold War, a secret biological weapons program targeting livestock was conducted at the site, which ended in 1969 when President Nixon declared an end to the United States' offensive bioweapons program.
-Today the facility maintains laboratories up to biosafety level 3, but has remained controversial as a result of its high risk work and proximity to the New York metropolitan area.
+Isolated on Plum Island off the eastern tip of Long Island, New York, the center has been tasked with protecting America's livestock from animal diseases since 1954.
+It is the only facility in the country authorized to work with live foot-and-mouth disease (FMD) samples, and specializes in the study of FMD and African swine fever.
+At the height of the Cold War, study of biological weapons for use against livestock was conducted at the site, ending in 1969 when President Nixon declared an end to the United States' offensive bioweapons program.
+Today the facility maintains laboratories up to biosafety level 3, and has remained controversial as a result of its high-risk work and proximity to the New York metropolitan area.

-The facility is slated for closure in 2023, with work moving to the National Bio and Agro-Defense Facility under construction in Manhattan, Kansas.
+The facility has begun winding down its animal research and is slated for closure by 2028, with work moving to the National Bio and Agro-Defense Facility in Manhattan, Kansas.

 Location

 The center is located on Plum Island near the northeast coast of Long Island in New York state.
 During the Spanish–American War, the island was purchased by the government for the construction of Fort Terry, which was later deactivated after World War II and then reactivated in 1952 for the Army Chemical Corps.
 The center comprises 70 buildings (many of them dilapidated) on 840 acres.
-Plum Island has its own fire department, power plant, water treatment plant and security.
-Any wild mammal seen on the island is killed to prevent the possible transmission of foot and mouth disease.
+Plum Island has its own fire department, power plant, water treatment plant, and security.
+Any wild mammal seen on the island is killed to prevent the possible transmission of foot-and-mouth disease.
 However, as Plum Island was named an important bird area by the New York Audubon Society, it has attracted different birds.
 Plum Island has placed osprey nests and bluebird boxes throughout the island.
 As of 2008, new kestrel houses were planned to be added.